wazo-platform/wazo-acceptance/contribs/docker/README.md

 Getting Started
 ===============

-Pull the container (also use to update the container):
+Pulling the container (also use to update the container):

     docker pull xivo/acceptance

 The xivo-acceptance image is build daily.
-To run the container, do the following:
+To run the container:

     docker run -i -t xivo/acceptance

-Create your local config file:
+Creating our own configuration file that will override the contents of /etc/xivo-acceptance/default.ini:

-    echo -e """[xivo]\nhostname = <your_xivo_host>""" > ~/.xivo-acceptance/default
+    echo -e "[xivo]\nhostname = <your_xivo_host>" > ~/.xivo-acceptance/default

 Setting up ssh:

     ssh-copy-id -i ~/.ssh/id_rsa <your_xivo_host>

-Configuring xivo for test (Launch once on the same xivo_host)
+Configuring our xivo server for test (Launch once on the same xivo_host):

     xivo-acceptance -p

-Test user/client feature is a good test:
+Testing user/client feature is a good test:

     xivo-acceptance -v -f user/client